Practice-Based Research in Screendance

 Jessica Cavender

-Motion Capture, Virtual Sets, Characters
+Motion Capture, Virtual Sets, & Character Development

 Vita Berezina-Blackburn